yingpengma/yingpengma.github.io/_pages/about.md

 # 🔥 News
 - *2023.05*: 🔥 🔥 One co-first author long paper has been accepted to ACL 2023 main conference.
 This is my first paper, I'm thrilled yet humbled by its acceptance, looking forward to contributing more impactful work in the future!
 - *2022.08*: 🔥 I am excited to join the Westlake NLP Group, embarking on a new journey in the field of NLP!
-- *2022.06*: 🎉🎉 I complete my undergraduate studies within three years and am awarded for Excellent Graduation Thesis Award under the guidance of Prof.Chunwei Tian.
+- *2022.06*: 🎉🎉 I complete my undergraduate studies within three years and am awarded the Excellent Graduation Thesis Award under the guidance of Prof.Chunwei Tian.

 # 📖 Educations
 - *2019.09 - 2022.06*, Bachelor, School of Software, Northwestern Polytechnical University (NWPU, 西北工业大学)